 If you’ve heard of Dockside Green before it might be because the 15-acre, harbor-front development is the largest development of city land — when completed it will include 26 buildings and house 2,600 residents — in the history of B.C.’s capital city.

-and not groundbreaking green building projects.
+Ring a bell?
+If not, head on over to the New York Times to read more about this remarkable urban revitalization project in a scenic but rather subdued city that's perhaps better known for its Miniature Museum and afternoon tea at a historic hotel and not groundbreaking green building projects.
 As Deborah Day, Victoria's director of planing, tells the Times, the project has given the city "a bit of a morale boost."

-that details all of the development’s sustainable features.
+Also be sure to take a gander at Dockside Green’s comprehensive website that details all of the development’s sustainable features.
 British Columbians: Have you had a chance to check out Dockside Green in the flesh yet?

 Bottom image: Digging For Fire